dxdisrupt/rocket/Readme.md

 	![02060-SparkOnComPort](images/02060-sparkoncomport.png?raw=true "Spark Core on COM Port")

-1. At this point, if you were to use a terminal program (Like [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)) you could connect to the Spark Core via serial and issue [some commands](http://docs.spark.io/connect/#connecting-your-core-connect-over-usb).
-However, the Spark Command Line Interfac e (Spark-CLI) offers significantly more functionality, so we'll use that.
+1. At this point, if you were to use a terminal program (Like [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)) you could connect serially to the Spark Core via the COM port listed (COM4 in this case) and issue [some commands](http://docs.spark.io/connect/#connecting-your-core-connect-over-usb).
+However, the Spark Command Line Interface (Spark-CLI) offers significantly more functionality, so we'll use that.

 ---

 <a name="Task3" />
 ## Installing the Spark-CLI ##

+### <span style="color: #090">IF YOU ALREADY HAVE THE LATEST VERSION OF THE SPARK-CLI INSTALLED YOU CAN SKIP THIS TASK</span> ###

-The Spark Command Line Interface (Spark-CLI) is a Node.js application that allows you to manage your spark cores, and the code that runs on them.
+The S**park Command Line Interface (Spark-CLI)** is a **Node.js** application that allows you to manage your spark cores, and the code that runs on them.
 The Spark-CLI source is available from GitHub at https://github.com/spark/spark-cli and you can read the docs here: http://docs.spark.io/cli/

 1. First, ensure that you have Node.js installed.
 You can install it from here: http://nodejs.org/